Those new covid measures Biden announced? Europe’s been doing that and more for a while.

 Starting next week, the United States will require all inbound travelers to submit results from coronavirus tests administered within one day before global departure.
 Previously, vaccinated travelers had been able to get tested as long as three days before departure.
 The administration also debated requiring arriving travelers to get retested within three to five days and to self-quarantine for seven days, federal health officials told The Washington Post.
 But those measures aren’t part of the announced package.

 The one-day test window is relatively strict compared to what other countries require.
-South Korea, for example, asks that foreign travelers show a negative PCR test taken no more than 72-hours before departure.
+South Korea, for example, asks that foreign travelers show a negative test taken no more than 72 hours before departure.
 But in that case, it’s a PCR test, rather than the less precise antigen test the United States allows.
 And more significant, South Korea mandates a 10-day quarantine for most people coming into the country.

 Several countries have adopted those sorts of quarantines in the face of rising coronavirus cases and the new omicron variant.
-In Belgium, for example, travelers coming from most countries outside the European Union must take a test within the first two days of arriving and they need to be quarantined until they receive a negative result.
+In Belgium, for example, travelers coming from most countries outside the European Union must take a test within the first two days of arriving, and they need to be quarantined until they receive a negative result.
 In Britain, the same applies to all incoming travelers.

-The United States in aligned with many other nations around the world in restricting travel from southern Africa, the region where omicron was first detected, though there is much debate about the effectiveness of those sorts of blanket restrictions.
+The United States is aligned with many other nations around the world in restricting travel from southern Africa, the region where omicron was first detected, although there is much debate about the effectiveness of those sorts of blanket restrictions.

 Rapid testing